Fingal: Earldom of Fingall

 A title in the peerage of Ireland of Earl of Fingall was created in 1628 by Charles I, and granted to Luke Plunket, 1st Earl of Fingall, Baron Killeen, whose first wife, Elizabeth Plunket née FitzGerald, thus became Lady Killeen The Plunketts also intermarried with the Prestons, Viscounts Gormanston.
 The Fingall Estate Papers, acquired by the Fingal County Archives, do not however relate to any properties in Fingal, but rather to lands in Meath.
 That Fingall title became extinct upon the death of the 12th and last Earl in 1984, along with a peerage barony of the same name, not to be confused with the titular prescriptive barony of Fingal previously mentioned.

 Modern county

+The island of Ireland, showing location of Fingal.

 In 1985, County Dublin was divided into three electoral counties: Dublin–Belgard to the southwest, Dublin–Fingal to the north, and Dún Laoghaire–Rathdown to the southeast.
 At the 1991 local election, the area of Dublin–Fingal was renamed as Fingal.

 On 1 January 1994, under the Local Government (Dublin) Act 1993, the old County Dublin ceased to exist and was succeeded by three counties: